Let me ask you a question:

 Here’s what he had to say in our email exchange:

-Support so far for me has been excellent.
-Bugs are fixed quick once reported, and they’ve incorporated a bunch of feature requests soon after requesting them.
+Support so far for me has been good.
+Bugs are fixed once reported, and they’ve incorporated a bunch of feature requests already.

 Wrapping things up